stolostron/governance-policy-framework/README.md

                     - containerPort: 80
 ```

-The `PlacementBinding` CRD is used to bind the `Policy` with `PlacementRule`.
-Only bound `Policy` will be distributed by policy framework to the managed cluster
+The `PlacementBinding` CRD is used to bind the `Policy` with a `PlacementRule`.
+Only a bound `Policy` is distributed to a managed cluster by the policy framework.

-This is an example spec of a `PlacementBinding` object:
+View the following example specification of a `PlacementBinding` object:
 ```yaml
 apiVersion: policy.open-cluster-management.io/v1
 kind: PlacementBinding